- Accommodation as per itinerary (7 nights camping, 5 nights accommodated)

 Today you will depart to the famous Etosha National Park.

-Okaukuejo is the oldest tourist camp in Etosha and to the Etosha Ecological Institute.
+Okaukuejo is the oldest tourist camp in Etosha and is home to the Etosha Ecological Institute.
 It is situated at the western end of the Etosha Pan.
 The main attraction of this camp is a permanent waterhole which is floodlit at night.
 The spectacle starts at dawn, with animals coming in large numbers to quench their thirst.
 The activity continues throughout the day until late at night.
 In the early evenings, it is not uncommon to have black rhino, elephant, and lion all drinking at the same time.

 Enjoy two nights at Okaukuejo, Camping on a self-catering basis.